CERNN/MR-LBM/README.md

+# UPDATED REPOSITORY CODE (READ BELOW)

 The project was renamed.
-Updates can be found in [HEPHFLOW](https://github.com/CERNN/Hephflow) This old version will be kept in archive mode.
+Updates can be found in the repository [HEPHFLOW](https://github.com/CERNN/Hephflow) This old version will be kept in archive mode.

 # MR-LBM for GPU